 The Santa Barbara City Council on Tuesday voted to create an ordinance requiring mandatory lease offerings for renters.
 The ordinance also will require relocation assistance for tenants in circumstances of large displacement in communities of 15 or more units.
 The policies reflect recommendations from a Landlord/Tenant Task Force, which included representation from the California Apartment Association.
 The City Council created the task force last year after rejecting rent control as a policy option.

 An effort to place rent control and eviction controls before Long Beach voters will soon enter the signature-gathering phase.
 On Tuesday, the Long Beach city attorney gave petitioners the green light to begin collecting signatures for a measure titled the Long Beach Rent Control Ordinance.

-The California Apartment Association’s offices will be closed Friday, Nov.
-10, in observance of Veterans Day.
-Normal operating hours will resume Monday.
+The California Apartment Association’s offices will be closed Monday, Feb.
+19, in observance of Presidents Day.
+Normal operating hours will resume Tuesday.

 As you consider prospective renters in 2018, remember that your applicant screening fee can only cover the expenses you incur in the process.
 This includes the actual money spent gathering information, as well as time spent by you or your staff.
 But no matter how much you pay for tenant screening, your fee to applicants may not exceed $49.12.

 Question: I heard that if a tenant is using drugs on a property, the landlord can be charged on a drug charge, is this true?
 Answer: A landlord can be cited for maintaining a drug-related nuisance if he or she does not take reasonable steps to remove the illegal drug activity from the property.
 The local enforcement agency must first advise the landlord of the nuisance.